FriendlyNeighborhoodShane/MinMicroG/install.md

    - Proprietary, windows only
    - [Here](https://forum.xda-developers.com/showpost.php?p=78958124) OP of XDA thread admits they do not know of the source code, probably do not even have access to it
    - [Here](https://forum.xda-developers.com/showpost.php?p=80287799), [Here](https://forum.xda-developers.com/showpost.php?p=80287989), [Here](https://forum.xda-developers.com/showpost.php?p=80292041), It connects to arbitrary Russian IPs and OP says it's probably nothing

-You also need to watch which apps you grant sigspoof permissions to.
-I am not aware of any app that legitimately requires sigspoof other than MicroG.

 ##### [microG and UNLP] Network Location Provider support
 Another major thing MicroG and UNLP do is providing network location to apps.